 A reference intervention is required to define the effect modifiers.
 In the methods considered in this article, we are selecting the effect modifiers of treatment $A$ with respect to $C$ (as opposed to the treatment effect modifiers of $B$ vs.~$C$).
 This is because we have to adjust for these in order to perform the indirect comparison in the $BC$ population, implicitly assumed to be the target population.
 If one had access to IPD for the $BC$ study and only published ALD for the $AC$ study, one would have to adjust for the factors modifying the effect of treatment $B$ with respect to $C$, in order to perform the comparison in the $AC$ population.

-Those studying the generalizability of treatment effects often make a distinction between sample-average and population-average marginal effects.\cite{stuart2011use, cole2010generalizing, kern2016assessing, hartman2015sample} Typically, another implicit assumption made by population-adjusted indirect comparisons is that the marginal treatment effects estimated in the $BC$ sample, as described by its published covariate moments in the case of $\hat{\Delta}_{10}^{(2)}$, coincide with those that would be estimated in the target population of the trial.
-Namely, either the study sample on which inferences are made is the study target population, or it is a simple random sample (i.e., representative) of such population, ignoring sampling variability.
+In some contexts, a distinction is made between sample-average and population-average marginal effects.\cite{stuart2011use, cole2010generalizing, kern2016assessing, hartman2015sample} Typically, another implicit assumption made by population-adjusted indirect comparisons is that the marginal treatment effects estimated in the $BC$ trial sample (as described by its published covariate summaries for $\hat{\Delta}_{10}^{(2)}$), match those that would be estimated in the study's target population.
+This implies that either: (1) the sample on which inferences are made is the trial's target population; or (2) it is a simple random sample representative of such population, ignoring sampling variability.